China Mountain Travel China Mountain Travel

 China Mountain Travel is an independent guide site.
 We are not an official tourism bureau, travel agency, hotel, ticketing platform, or scenic-area operator.

-Some pages may mention third-party platforms such as Trip.com, WeChat mini-programs, Alipay, Amap, or local official accounts because they are useful for planning travel in China.
-Mentioning a service does not mean we are officially connected with it.
+Some pages may mention third-party services such as Trip.com, WeChat mini-programs, Alipay, Amap, local official accounts, hotels, or transport providers because they are useful for planning travel in China.
+Mentioning a service does not mean we are officially connected with it or endorsed by it.